FlourishAnyway is an Industrial/Organizational psychologist committed to uplifting and educating others to be reach their full potential.

-Amos had wrapped the kitty in baby blankets and nestled it in a handheld baby carrier that his wife had bought at a garage sale.
+Amos had wrapped the kitty in baby blankets and nestled her in the back seat in a a handheld baby carrier that his wife had purchased at a garage sale.
 The bank teller cooed, "Aww, look at your kitty.
 She's so pretty, just laying there.
 I could never get mine to lay still like that.
 How do you do it?"

 Amos grinned, "She's been dead for two days.
 We don't have the heart to bury her just yet, but we'll get around to it soon!"

 Amos always knows how to leave an impression.

 It is true that Amos can be unpredictable and difficult to control.
 He may be minimally compliant with medical or any other advice.
 His memory is not entirely reliable.
 He is more than eccentric.

 However, he has come to embrace his outcast status.
 His favorite expression when he is feeling great is that he is "ten feet tall and growing."
 Granted, he may share that with his larger-than-life stories.